bbepis/XUnity.AutoTranslator/README.md

     public void Complete( bool skipRemainingPrefixes = true, bool? skipOriginalCall = true );

     /// <summary>
-    /// Gets the parameters of the original call.
+    /// Gets the parameters of the call.
     /// </summary>
-    public AssetBundleLoadParameters OriginalParameters { get; }
+    public AssetBundleLoadingParameters Parameters { get; }

     /// <summary>
     /// Gets or sets the AssetBundleCreateRequest being used to load the AssetBundle.